One Parent Family Payment

 You can continue to claim One-Parent Family Payment if you are in either part-time or full-time employment.
 Your continued entitlement to receive One-Parent Family Payment while working depends on the amount of money you earn from your employment.

-You must inform the Department of Employment Affairs and Social Protection (DEASP) of a change in your circumstances, i.e. that you are working and of the amount you are earning from employment.
-Even if your earnings do not affect your payment, you must inform the Department of Employment Affairs and Social Protection of the details of your employment.
+You must inform the Department of Social Protection (DSP) of a change in your circumstances, i.e. that you are working and of the amount you are earning from employment.
+Even if your earnings do not affect your payment, you must inform the Department of Social Protection of the details of your employment.

 Assessment of Earnings